rm511130/Physna_User_Manual/README.md

 ![Login-Page](./images/login_page_ext.jpg)

-- When you first access a Physna Environment, you will be asked to set preferences or accept the storing of cookies on your device.
+- When you first access a Physna Environment, you will be asked to set preferences and to accept the storing of cookies on your device.
+- If your username needs to be created, please refer to the [User Management](#user_management) section of this User Guide.

 ## 3. Navigating the Physna User Interface<a name="navigating-the-ui"><a/>
 ### 3a.
 Main Landing Page